syncfusion-content/blazor-docs/blazor/dropdown-list/value-binding.md

 ## Object binding

-object data binding refers a memory location where object data is stored.
+You can bind Object data to the [@bind-Value](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_Value) attribute of the DropdownList component, You can map the class name to both `TValue` and `TItem`.

-In the following example, `Game` column has been mapped to the [`DropDownListFieldSettings.Value`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.FieldSettingsModel.html#Syncfusion_Blazor_DropDowns_FieldSettingsModel_Value).
+In the following example, `Name` column has been mapped to the [`DropDownListFieldSettings.Value`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.FieldSettingsModel.html#Syncfusion_Blazor_DropDowns_FieldSettingsModel_Value).

 {% highlight cshtml %}